JPMorgan expects to settle Whale probes for about $700 million: source

 The company recently said it would record more than $1.5 billion of additional legal expenses in the third quarter.

-The debacle took on the “London Whale” nickname, which hedge funds gave to former JPMorgan employee Bruno Iksil for the large size of the trades he made for the company’s Chief Investment Office in London.

-JPMorgan shares rose 1 percent on Monday to $53.14 at the close of regular trading in New York.
-The stock traded at $40.74 at the market close immediately before JPMorgan acknowledged on May 10, 2012 that it was losing billions of dollars are on the derivatives.
+JPMorgan shares rose 1 percent on Monday to close at $53.14.
+Last year, just before JPMorgan acknowledged that it was losing billions of dollars are on the derivatives, the stock traded around $41.